liggiorgio/ogd/Docs/TechnicalDesignDocument.md

 ###  10.1  Estimated Delivery Time

-We estimate to be ready for an open beta phase after 6 months of work, as shown in the **Development Gantt** section, and to be ready to release the game after 9 to 10 months, 3 to 4 months after the beginning of the beta phase.
-This is an optimistic estimate, since the precise release dates for the beta and the final product should be carefully planned with marketing experts and there is always the risk of external events delaying the development process.
+We initially plan to roll out codes for a closed beta of our game, about 6 months after the beginning of development.
+We then estimate to be ready for an open beta phase after 1 or 2 months of work, as shown in the **Development Gantt** section, and to be ready to release the game after 10 to 12 months since the beginning of development, 3 to 4 months after the open beta phase.
+This is an optimistic estimate, since the precise release dates for the betas and the final product should be carefully planned with marketing experts and there is always the risk of external events delaying the development process.

 ###	10.2	Delivery Platform
 The game will be delivered through the Google Play Store.